-Report on these data elements as part of your UDS submission.
-Topics include medications for opioid use disorder (MOUD), telehealth, and outreach and enrollment assistance.
-Respond to each question based on your health center status as of December 31, 2023.
+Topics on this form include medications for opioid use disorder (MOUD), telehealth, and outreach and enrollment assistance.
+Respond to each question based on your health center status as of December 31, 2024.

 - 1. Medications for Opioid Use Disorder (MOUD) - a.
-How many providers, on-site or with whom the health center has contracts, treat opioid use disorder with medications specifically approved by the U.S. Food and Drug Administration (FDA) (i.e., buprenorphine) for that indication during the calendar year? - b.
+How many providers, on-site or with whom the health center has contracts, treat opioid use disorder with medications specifically approved by the U.S. Food and Drug Administration (FDA) (i.e., buprenorphine, methadone, naltrexone) for that indication during the calendar year? - b.
 During the calendar year, how many patients received MOUD for opioid use disorder from a provider accounted for in Question 1a? - 2.
 Did your organization use telemedicine to provide remote (virtual) clinical care services?

-Note: Telemedicine services refers to remote clinical services with patients.
+Note: Telemedicine services refers to remote clinical services for patients.

+a.
+Yes

+If "Yes" is selected, proceed to questions 2a1-2a3.

+2a1.
+Who did you use telemedicine to communicate with?
+(Select all that apply.)

 - a.
-Yes - If "Yes" is selected, proceed to questions 2a1-2a3. - 2a1.
-Who did you use telemedicine to communicate with?
-(Select all that apply.) - a.
 Patients at remote locations from your organization (e.g., home telehealth, satellite locations) - b.
-Specialists outside your organization (e.g., specialists at referral centers) - 2a2.
+Specialists outside your organization (e.g., specialists at referral centers)

+2a2.
 What telehealth technologies did you use?
-(Select all that apply.) - a.
+(Select all that apply.)

+- a.
 Real-time telehealth (e.g., live videoconferencing) - b.
-Store-and-forward telehealth (e.g., secure e-mail with photos or videos of patient examinations) - c.
+Store-and-forward telehealth (e.g., secure email with photos or videos of patient examinations) - c.
 Remote patient monitoring - d.
-Mobile Health (mHealth) - 2a3.
+Mobile Health (mHealth)

+2a3.
 What primary telemedicine services were used at your organization?
-(Select all that apply.) - a.
-Primary care - b.
-Oral health - c.
-Behavioral health: Mental health - d.
+(Select all that apply.)

+- a.
+Primary care

+- b.
+Oral health

+- c.
+Behavioral health: Mental health

+- d.
 Behavioral health: Substance use disorder

 - e.
 Dermatology

 - f.
 Chronic conditions

 - g.
 Disaster management

 - h.
 Consumer health education

 - i.
 Provider-to-provider consultation

 - j.
 Radiology

 - k.
 Nutrition and dietary counseling

 - 1. Other (Please describe \\\\\)

 - b.
 No.